MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ms.reviewer: v-brycho
 ---

-# Anchor a guide in the Dynamics 365 Guides HoloLens app (operators)
+# Anchor a guide in the Dynamics 365 Guides HoloLens app (for operators)

 The first thing you see when you open a guide is the anchoring instructions for the guide.
 For example, if the guide is anchored with a QR code, you'll see the following screen.